Notificare/notificare-push-lib-xamarin/XamarinComponent/GettingStarted.md

 * In Xamarin Studio or Visual Studio, create a new Android project with that same package name.
 * Using Xamarin Studio's built-in Component Store, add the free Notificare component to your project.
 * In the same Component Store, add the Google Play Services component for Gingerbread.
 * Find your Application Key and Application Secret in the [Notificare dashboard](https://dashboard.notifica.re/) under Settings - App Keys.
-Use these to fill notificare.properties together with the Project Number from the Google API Console.
+Use these to fill notificareconfig.properties together with the Project Number from the Google API Console.

 ### Implementation iOS